hbock/dogeparser/README.md

 Shibe ``dogeparser`` is not production code yet, do not use to make money.

-* Floating-point numbers are not implemented correctly (or at all) yet.
 * dson serialization from Python objects is not yet implemented.